byxhy/byxhy.github.io/_posts/2019-12-06-Deep learning with TensorFlow 2.0.md

 - grad_b = sum(2 * (wx_i + b - y_i) / N)
 - w_new = w - lr * grad_w     b_new = b - lr * grad_b

-### Lesson23 - Handwritten digit recognition problem - 2
+### 2. Handwritten digit recognition problem

 *Imagine being given a blank sheet of paper to write down a solution to this problem.
 What would you do ?*

-1. Q: Use TensorFlow to recognize the number in the picture of MNIST dataset
+- Q: Use TensorFlow to recognize the number in the picture of MNIST dataset
    - background
      - why : In order to master the skill of deep learning
      - diff: I have the class, but I want to do it by myself
    - nature : deep learning model, gradient decent method, classification
    - medicine : TensorFlow now
    -  target : Starting from scratch
-2. Multidimensional and critical thinking:
+-  Multidimensional and critical thinking:
    - divergent
-3. Framework: You must have a global view of the problem
+- Framework: You must have a global view of the problem
-   - input  --->  hidden  -->  output
+   - input --> hidden --> output
-4. Execute:
+- Execute:
-5. Check / update:
+- Check / update:
-   - Before: input  --->  hidden  -->  output
+   - Before: input --> hidden --> output
-   - After:  loss   --->  gradient ->  decent
+   - After:  loss --> gradient --> decent
-6. Summary:  `[loss   --->  gradient ->  decent]`
+- Summary:  `[loss --> gradient --> decent]`
    - Normalize the train data
    - label to one-hot
-   - x = tf.reshape(x, (-1, 28 * 28)
+   - x = tf.reshape(x, (-1, 28 * 28)）
    - step vs epoch

+Code implementation
 ```python
 import tensorflow as tf
 from tensorflow.keras import Sequential, layers, optimizers, datasets